davidglezz/What2Watch-Android/README.md

-# SDM
+# What2Watch-Android
-App Android para SDM
+App Android What2Watch.

 # Atajos de teclado útiles: